barathvelmu/Project-SERVE/README.md

 ## Running the Project
 1. Ensure that you have all of the libraries installed as described in requirements.txt using `pip install -r requirements.txt`
 2. As our team is using SQlite for the database, there are no additional steps to set it up!
-It is accounted for with the next steps!
+It is already accounted for by continuing with the next steps.
 3. Open Command Prompt / Terminal.
 Navigate to the "App" folder in the repository.
-4. Launch the Flask API by running the command `python -m flask --app api run`.
+4. Launch the Flask API (backend) by running the command `python -m flask --app api run`.
 5. Once the Flask API is running, open a new instance of Command Prompt / Terminal.
 Please keep the previous instance open as the backend and frontend have to run simultaneously.
-Navigate to the "App" folder and launch the Streamlit frontend by running the command `python -m streamlit run Tabs.py`.
+6. Navigate to the "App" folder and launch the Streamlit (frontend) by running the command `python -m streamlit run Tabs.py`.

 **Please ensure that the file structure in the App folder is unchanged.
 Both the Flask API and the Streamlit frontend rely on the folder structure in order to run.**